infinitymdm/xone-solus/README.md

 # xone-solus
 This repository contains artifacts for building xone, an Xbox accessory driver, on Solus Linux.
 All credit goes to medusalix for his work [here](https://github.com/medusalix/xone).
-I've just packaged the thing for Solus
+I've just packaged the thing for Solus.

 I've done some basic testing with my controller (model 1708) with the xbox wireless dongle.
 Things appear to work flawlessly, but confirmation with additional devices is desired.
 [Click here for the full list of supported devices](https://github.com/medusalix/xone#supported-devices).